Uljin–Samcheok Landings

 The Ulchin-Samcheok landings was an unsuccessful attempt by North Korea to establish guerrilla camps in the Taebaek Mountains on October 30, 1968, in order to topple Park Chung-hee's regime and bring about the reunification of Korea.

-As the DMZ became increasingly harder to penetrate following the Blue House Raid, Kim Il-sung deployed 120 North Korean commandos along eight separate coastal locations between Ulchin and Samcheok in Gangwon Province on a mission to indoctrinate South Korean citizens.
+As the Korean Demilitarized Zone (DMZ) became increasingly harder to penetrate following the Blue House Raid, Kim Il Sung deployed 120 North Korean commandos along eight separate coastal locations between Ulchin and Samcheok in Gangwon Province on a mission to indoctrinate South Korean citizens.
 However, the attempt failed, and the North Korean commandos were routed by South Korean and American forces.

 Background

 Aftermath of the Korean War

-The Korean Armistice Agreement of July 27, 1953, which was purely military in nature, ended three years of fighting between the North and the South.
-However, it all but failed to deliver a peaceful political settlement to the overall conflict in the 1954 Geneva Conference that followed, resulting in an impasse which continues at present.
-After the Korean War, Syngman Rhee and Kim Il-sung butted heads over strategies to march towards reunification upon the dissolution of the opposing side's government.
-In reality, wartime damages and moderation from powerful Chinese and American allies prevented their implementation.
+The Korean Armistice Agreement of July 27, 1953, which was purely military in nature, ended the Korean War.
+However it and the 1954 Geneva Conference that followed failed to deliver a peaceful political settlement to the overall conflict, resulting in an impasse which continues at present.
+After the war, Syngman Rhee and Kim Il Sung pursued opposing strategies towards reunification.

-Additionally, the United Nations Command (UNC) headquarters maintained operations after the Korean War.
+The United Nations Command (UNC) headquarters maintained operations after the Korean War.
 The United States assumed executive control over the UNC.
-Given the absence of a formal peace treaty superseding the truce of 1953, UNC retained operational control over the Republic of Korea Armed Forces (ROK), which consisted of the ROK air force, navy, and first and second army in the absence of large scale hostilities.
-However, one problem entailed the use of United States military forces which existed out of the direct purview of UNC, but remained subordinate to the United States Pacific Command (with the exception of the Seventh Fleet and the Fifth Air Force at the time).
-In order to grant the UNC unified control over both ROK and the division of United States troops, the U.S. allowed General Charles H. "Tick" Bonesteel III to assume multiple posts as the commander of the UNC, U.S. Forces Korea, and the Eighth U.S. Army.
+Given the absence of a formal peace treaty superseding the 1953 armistice, UNC retained operational control over the Republic of Korea Armed Forces (ROKA), which consisted of the South Korean army, air force and navy in the event of large scale hostilities.
+United States military forces which existed out of the direct purview of UNC, remained subordinate to the United States Pacific Command (with the exception of the Seventh Fleet and the Fifth Air Force at the time).
+In order to grant the UNC unified control over both ROKA and United States troops, the U.S. allowed Charles H. Bonesteel III to assume multiple posts as the commander of the UNC, U.S. Forces Korea and the Eighth U.S. Army.